ccsstech/powershell/README.md

 # Step 1
-Create a directory named "_Scripts" on the root of a USB drie
+Create a directory named "_Scripts" on the root of a USB drive

 # Step 2
 Download all folders (AutoSetup, Misc, and SmallScripts) to the "_Scripts" directory